ricardonadao/ricardonadao.github.io/_posts/2018-09-22-nginx-reverse-proxy-to-access-content-library.md

 {:start="3"}

 1. Now we can setup the _NGINX_ service, we will focus in the basic configuration to filter the URL to limit the access only to the _Content Library_ vCenter service

-> **Note:** we assume that _NGINX_ is installed in the vm already, since there are multiple ways and flavours to install it, depending on the engineer prefered distribution or prefered package management system.
+**Note:** we assume that _NGINX_ is installed in the vm already, since there are multiple ways and flavours to install it, depending on the engineer prefered distribution or prefered package management system.
+{: .notice--info}

 ```nginx
 user nginx;